reruo321/Java_Practice/Chapter-13/README.md

 IP should know the destination address to transmit data.
 The address is called "IP address", which must be unique for a device or a computer in the network.
 It contains network information to express network, and host information pointing to specific computer.

 ### IPv4
+IPv4(Internet Protocol ver.
+4) has 32bits, represented in "XXX.XXX.XXX.XXX" format.
+It is divided in 5 classes, and Class A, B, and C among them are used generally.

+### IPv6
+IPv6 has 128bits, which format is "XXXX:XXXX:XXXX:XXXX:XXXX:XXXX:XXXX:XXXX".
+Network can be more stable with IPv6 than with IPv4, supporting user identifications and security functions.

+## Socket Programming
+Socket enables duplex (bidirectional) communication between programs from server and from client, via specific port.

+When the client requests service via channel, the server listens it, executes the program, and returns the result to the channel.

+Java provides ServerSocket class for server, and Socket for client in package java.net.
+The programs create their socket object, and use InputStream and OutputStream to communicate.

+### ServerSocket